major-leo/Library-Management-System/README.txt

 # Library-Management-System

-A simple library management system, it is ran from menu which will bring up a widow which can be used to run all the functions of the code.
-The test in each functions that reference the number of days the book has been on loan need to be updated upon running.
+This program is a simple library management system where a librarian is able to loan books out to a member provided a member ID and book ID, able to return a borrowed book given a book ID of the loan out book and recommend a book based on the previous genre's otherwise it returns the most popular books in the library while also returning a graph of the recommendation value which is arrived to by a combination genre's read, popularity of the book and what the most recent book the member has read.

+The program is run by running the menu file which brings up the graphical user interface which can be interacted to perform the previously described functionality.